 We are strong proponents of "interleaving", which means a student undertakes a series of shorter study sessions on different subjects rather than one long study session on a single subject.
-For example, the student might spend an hour studying physical science, followed by a history lesson.
-Interestingly, as the student is then studying history, the physical science lesson remains brewing at a deeper level-and vice versa with history as the student turns back to physical science.
+For example, the student might spend an hour studying physics, followed by a history lesson.
+Interestingly, as the student is then studying history, the physics lesson remains brewing at a deeper level-and vice versa with history as the student turns back to the physics.